 Free tradelines exist, but they may not have worth.

 Not only can get you tradelines for free, but you should try to do this before you buy them.
 However, there’s a bit of caution you should consider.
 Adding tradelines isn’t magic; it’s not as simple as “current credit + tradelines = good score.”
-In fact, you could hurt your score if you added an inappropriate tradelines (such as something that places you in a different score card and makes your okay credit look bad, which is too much to explain, here).
+In fact, you could hurt your score if you added an inappropriate tradeline (such as something that places you in a different scorecard and makes your okay credit look bad, which is too much to explain, here).
 Nevertheless, if you have a friend or family willing to add you as an authorized user, you should consider that option, for sure.
 But, you would be served well by calling us and getting a free credit report analysis.
 This way, you’ll know for sure whether your “free” option has any worth.

 People constantly ask “how much do tradelines costs?”
 But, tradelines don’t really cost anything.
 It’s the human time involved in arranging to have you listed as an authorized user.
 Companies cost money to register, there are phone bills, internet, website and development, power, training, planning, etc. Then, the primary account holders who will add you?
 Well, they have to communicate, they have to take there time, they have to have internet, etc. So, any time you attempt to coordinate human beings to do anything, there are costs involved.
-So, the questions isn’t “how much do tradelines cost?”
+So, the question isn’t “how much do tradelines cost?”
 Rather, the question is “how much will I have to pay to find legitimate advice and coordinate the appropriate people to have me added as an authorized user?”
 If someone is charging less than $600.00 per line, you should ask yourself what they’re missing.
 We sell for less than $600.00 in rare circumstances, as explained on our deals page.

 It’s important to do it right if you want your credit score to increase.